becarpenter/book6/3. Coexistence with Legacy IPv4/Dual stack scenarios.md

 the user, making the network fit the capabilities of the host, thus lowering the risk of incompatibility (and lowering the rate of problem reports).
-Like most existing IPv6-only networks, IPv6-mostly will nevertheless require packet and DNS translation services (discussed later) as well as knowledge of the IPv6 prefix used for translation (also discussed later).
+Like most existing IPv6-only networks, IPv6-mostly will nevertheless require packet and DNS translation services ([discussed later](Translation.md)) as well as knowledge of the IPv6 prefix used for translation ([ditto](Translation.md)).
 With these features suppported, hosts on an IPv6-mostly network will have a full suite of capabilities.

 ### The need for IPv4 as a service